Matthew 23:39

 come.
 He is about to come all right, because He can come on any day.
 But the

-horrible events are characteristics of the age that have been present for 2,000
+horrible events are characteristics of this age that have been present for

-years and that will continue to be present until the Lord returns at the end of
+2,000 years and that will continue to be present until the Lord returns at the

-the age; whether that be this year or another 2,000 years from now.
-Its just
+end of the age; whether that be this year or another 2,000 years from now.
+Its

 kingdom.